florianajir/rabbitmq-sql-worker/src/Meup/Bundle/SnotraBundle/Resources/mapping.md

 ### identifier

 The identifier is the field name which will be used to check an existing record to be able to effectuate update operations.

 In database, the identifier should be attached to a unicity constraint.

-**This property is optionnal but strongly recommanded** to avoid some exceptions (in example if an field like an id with unicity constraint in database is present in records).
+**This property is optionnal but strongly recommanded** to avoid some exceptions (for example if a field like id with unicity constraint in database is present in record to re-send).

 ```yaml
 identifier: sku